richardjalba/mern-ecommerce/README.md

 Before bringing in PayPal and using their api, I need to make sure I can get an order to update to being paid in the database.

 In the orderController, I add updateOrderToPaid.
 Then in orderRoutes, I add a route for a PUT request.
 Then in the frontend, I fix up the order pay CONSTANTS, Action, and Reducer.
 Which I bring into store.js.

+I get the api I need from paypal's website and insert it into my env file.
+Then I add the GET route in my server.js file.

+In the OrderScreen, I bring in axios and a PayPal sdk script.
+The sdk script is utilized within a useEffect.

+**react-paypal-button-v2** is imported into the OrderScreen and shows in the frontend when the order is not paid.
+This takes in the amount to be paid and takes in a success handler.

+I create successPaymentHandler in the OrderScreen file...
+I test out the order payment processing via the dummy accounts paypal provides.
+Success.